DreamzUS/CarpentryBusiness/README.md

 # Mark Daniels Carpentry
 A program coded for my college class which calculates the price of signs.
+Feel free to use this if you've been assigned the same prompt.

 Prompt: